VainlyStrain/Vaile/README.md

 Vaile is provided as an offensive web application audit framework.
 It has built-in modules which can reveal potential misconfigurations and vulnerabilties in web applications which could possibly be exploited maliciously.

-__THEREFORE, THE AUTHOR AND NEITHER THE CONTRIBUTORS ARE NOT EXCLUSIVELY RESPONSIBLE FOR ANY MISUSE OR DAMAGE DUE TO THIS TOOLKIT.__
+__THEREFORE, NEITHER THE AUTHOR NOR THE CONTRIBUTORS ARE RESPONSIBLE FOR ANY MISUSE OR DAMAGE DUE TO THIS TOOLKIT.__